 Medals for the top 3 in each age group

-At Graniteman, we love giving great door prizes.
-That is why we have decided to spend $5000 on door prizes alone!
-This is one awards ceremony that you don’t want to miss!
+At Graniteman, we love giving away great door prizes.
+Thanks to the generosity Maple Grove Cycle and the Endurunce Shop This is one awards ceremony that you don’t want to miss!

 - August 1 06:00 PM – Triathlon Clinic and Practice Swim

 - August 5 06:30 AM – Transition Area Open/Parking Lot Opens – No overnight parking